jbaans/iothermostat/README.md

-# iothermostat
+## iothermostat - Independent Open-source Thermostat

-Independent Open-source Thermostat
+ INSTALLATION INSTRUCTIONS

- INSTALLATION INSTRUCTIONS for IOTHERMOSTAT
+(Sorry, these instructions are a mess still.
+To be updated soon!)

  These are for a non-https webinterface